Mark-MDO47/expts_grove_vision_ai_v2/README.md

 ### AI Models
 [Top](#expts_grove_vision_ai_v2 "Top")<br>
-There are several ways to get a model into the Vision-AI V2 module; below are some of them I have found
+There are several ways to get a model into the Vision-AI V2 module; below are some of them I have found.

+Be aware that there are two things named Seeed SenseCraft Model Assistant and referred to as SSCMA
+1. https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA - a library for use in Arduino IDE to assist in communicating with AI models running on another hardware module
+1. https://wiki.seeedstudio.com/ModelAssistant_Introduce_Overview - Seeed SenseCraft (AI) Model Assistant - an open-source project focused on embedded AI including tools and a model zoo

 #### SenseCraft
 [Top](#expts_grove_vision_ai_v2 "Top")<br>